 A Fae Touched region’s policing force, formed by mandate of the Fae Accord.
 The Guard was established to control the more predatory nonhuman races for the protection of humanity after the surprising reveal of the Ferwyn race to the world in the late 1920’s.
 The organization maintains the law within the magical community and are led by a royally appointed commander.
 Samuel Walker is the East South Central Region‘s Commander of the Guard.

-An Anwyll who leads their city’s or towns witch population when a grandmaster or magister does not reside locally.
-Guardians are responsible for assigning apprenticeships for young witches and resolving a Colony‘s noncritical disputes.
+An Anwyll who leads their city’s or town’s witch population when a grandmaster or magister does not reside locally.
+Guardians are responsible for assigning apprenticeships to young witches and resolving a Colony‘s noncritical disputes.